 2001, December 12 – VIA ran their LRC engines for the last time and started using the Geneses locomotives.

-2001, December 18 – After years of neglect, former Canadian National caboose #79095 was given to the Smiths Falls Railway Museum.
+2001, December 18 – After years of neglect, former Canadian National caboose #79095 was given to the Railway Museum of Eastern Ontario in Smiths Falls.

 2002, December 20 – 10 cars from a Canadian National train of 126 derailed just west of Cornwall Centre Road.